 We know anger still exists somewhere within us, but until something causes us to feel angry again,

 we can find no evidence of its existence.
 To all intents and purposes, it has ceased to exist."

-The pattern of emergence (birth) and withdrawal from reality (death) is the most general of all patterns.
+Nature provides us with all kinds of patterns.
+But the pattern of emergence (birth) and withdrawal from reality (death) is the most general of all patterns.